uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ### Creating Buckets

-Long Term Storage (LTS) services like Amazon S3 uses a specific data organization model based on **buckets** and **objects**.
+Long Term Storage (LTS) services like Amazon S3 use a flat data organization model based on **buckets** and **objects**.
 Think of buckets as folders that contain individual pieces of data called objects.
 We have documentation about basic terminology on s3 storage system [here](../index.md/#terminology).

 Once you have complete `s3cmd` configuration, you can create new buckets in your individual LTS storage.
 To create a bucket use a `mb` (make bucket) command: